Rep. Mark Neumann

 - H.R.
 3008 (105th): Notch Fairness Act of 1997

 - H.R.
 2907 (105th): Nonself-Destructive Landmine Stockpile Elimination Act

 - H.R.
 2906 (105th): To authorize and direct the Director of the Office of Management and …

 - H.R.
 2191 (105th): National Debt Repayment Act of 1997

 From Jan 1995 to Dec 1998, Neumann missed 77 of 2,527 roll call votes, which is 3.0%.
-This is worse than the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
+This is on par with the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information